yqx7150/MWDMSP/README.md

     matconvnet

 ##  deblured
-'./DemoMRI/demo_MRI.m' is the demo of MWDMSP for image deblurring.
+'./test code/TDMSP_deblur.m' is the demo of MWDMSP for image deblurring.
 ## CS
-'./DemoCT/demo_CTRec.m' is the demo of HF-DAEP for CT reconstruction.
+'./test code/Random_ComplexMRI_TDMSP_natureimage_sigma_5.m' is the demo of MWDMSP for CS reconstruction.

 The model can be downloaded in 链接：https://pan.baidu.com/s/1Liz4dfCApjPH_uYlUhTvfw 提取码：f5xo